Robinpig/Note/docs/CS/Distributed/GFS.md

 In fact, since file content is read from chunkservers, applications do not observe stale file content.
 What could be stale within short windows is file metadata, like directory contents or access control information.
 To keep itself informed, a shadow master reads a replica of the growing operation log and applies the same sequence of changes to its data structures exactly as the primary does.
-Like the primary, it polls chunkservers at startup (and infrequently thereafter) to locate chunkreplicas and exchanges frequent handshake messages with them to monitor their status.
+Like the primary, it polls chunkservers at startup (and infrequently thereafter) to locate chunk replicas and exchanges frequent handshake messages with them to monitor their status.
 It depends on the primary master only for replica location updates resulting from the primary’s decisions to create and delete replicas.

 ### Data Integrity

 Each chunkserver uses checksumming to detect corruption of stored data.
 Given that a GFS cluster often has thousands of disks on hundreds of machines, it regularly experiences diskfailures that cause data corruption or loss on both the read and write paths.
-We can recover from corruption using other chunkreplicas, but it would be impractical to detect corruption by comparing replicas across chunkservers.
+We can recover from corruption using other chunk replicas, but it would be impractical to detect corruption by comparing replicas across chunkservers.
 Moreover, divergent replicas may be legal: the semantics of GFS mutations, in particular atomic record append as discussed earlier, does not guarantee identical replicas.
 Therefore, each chunkserver must independently verify the integrity of its own copy by maintaining checksums.